ThorstenSuckow/pyOpenGL/sandbox/lessons/README.md

 Draw a rectangle where direction vectors a added with the origin being the center of the rectangle

 ## ToDo:
+ - for task 7: if rotating ispossible in a subsequent implementation, show Axis Aligned Bounding Box of the rotatet element in a separate overlay
  - scale object according to screen size, using various options:
    a. scale WITH dimension
    b. regain original dimensions, i.e. expand/collapse the viewable